Ririd Myddelton: Early life

-Myddelton was born on 25 February 1902 and was named after an Myddelton ancestor.
+Myddelton was born on 25 February 1902 and was named after an ancient Myddelton ancestor.
 He was the eldest son of Col. Robert Edward Myddelton (1866–1949) and Lady Violet Nevill (1866–1910) who married in 1898.
 His mother was divorced in 1897 from Henry Wellesley, 3rd Earl Cowley, and from that marriage, Myddelton's older half-brother was Christian Wellesley, 4th Earl Cowley.
 From his parents marriage, he had a sister, Idina Joan Myddelton (the wife of John Charles Trueman Mills, and later, Roland Cubitt, 3rd Baron Ashcombe), and a younger brother, Thomas Foulk Myddelton.

 His paternal grandparents were Richard Myddelton (son of Robert Myddelton Biddulph MP for Denbigh Boroughs and Denbighshire) and Catherine Arabella Howard (a granddaughter of chemist Edward Charles Howard, a brother of Bernard Howard, 12th Duke of Norfolk).
 His mother was the youngest daughter of William Nevill, 1st Marquess of Abergavenny.
 Among his maternal family were uncles, Reginald Nevill, 2nd Marquess of Abergavenny and Henry Nevill, 3rd Marquess of Abergavenny and aunts Lady Idina Nevill (wife of Thomas Brassey, 2nd Earl Brassey) and Lady Rose Nevill (wife of Kenelm Pepys, 4th Earl of Cottenham).

 He was educated at Eton College and the Royal Military College, Sandhurst.

 Career

 He was an officer in the Coldstream Guards 1923 to 1946.

-In 1928-1931 Myddelton was adjutant of the 3rd Battalion of the Coldstream Guards.
-In 1934-1937 he was a staff Captain in London District.
+In 1928–1931 Myddelton was adjutant of the 3rd Battalion of the Coldstream Guards.
+In 1934–1937 he was a staff Captain in London District.
 He then joined the Royal Household as Deputy Master of the Household, an office he vacated in 1939 at the outbreak of World War II.
 However, by 1944 he was back in office.
 In 1939 to 1940 he was Deputy Assistant Adjutant-General in London District.
-In 1942 he took the Staff College, Camberley War Course, and subsequently commanded the 1st (Armoured) Battalion Coldstream Guards 1942-1944, including during the Normandy landings after D-Day and the advance across north west Europe.
+In 1942 he took the Staff College, Camberley War Course, and subsequently commanded the 1st (Armoured) Battalion Coldstream Guards 1942–1944, including during the Normandy landings after D-Day and the advance across north west Europe.

 From 1952 until his death in 1988 he was an Extra Equerry to The Queen.

-Myddelton was made a MVO in 1945, and was appointed a DL in 1949 and a JP in 1948, and was Vice Lieutenant of Denbigh 1968-1974.
-He became a KStJ in 1961.
-He was High Sheriff of Denbighshire 1951-1952.
+Myddelton was made a MVO in 1945, and was appointed a Deputy lieutenant in 1949 and a commissioner of the peace in 1948; and was Vice Lieutenant of Denbigh 1968–1974.
+He was appointed a Knight of the Order of Saint John in 1961.
+He was High Sheriff of Denbighshire 1951–1952.